MustaRohman/basic-autofill-chrome-extension/README.md

 - popup.html, popup.js, popup.css

 This is page that is viewed once the user clicks on submit in popup-login.
+It is essentially the main menu after logging in.
 This page is loaded into browser action popup view.
-This page has three buttons: Settings will open settings.html, Store URL saves the current to test the autofilling functionality (as mentioned in “How to Test”), and finally
+It has three buttons: Settings will open settings.html, Store URL saves the current to test the autofilling functionality (as mentioned in “How to Test”), and finally
 Logout (unimplemented).

 - settings.html, settings.js, settings.css